 There is another aspect of Australia’s ‘non discriminatory’ immigration system, that belies all rationality.
 For what truly bothers the globalist likes of Malcolm Turnbull and Bill Shorten, isn’t that Australia’s immigration system discriminates against the native born.
 Rather, they are terrified by a policy that would discriminate against racial, cultural or national groups, rather than judge people as individuals.

 While this might be a noble concept to pursue, it is utterly impractical.
 For when a state deals with hundreds of thousands of potential migrants per year, it is extremely difficult to dissect, analyse, and interpret every aspect of an individual migrant’s future potential to integrate Then comes the question: should we use a rule to establish policy, or the exception?
-Evidently, anything other than observing and implementing policies based on patterns of particular migrant groups is short-sighted, selfish and places the individual good before the far more consequential national good.
+Anything other than implementing policies based on patterns of particular migrant groups is short-sighted, selfish and places the individual good before the far more consequential national good.

 As such, discrimination against other people is necessary at the collective level to protect our country, just as how for practical, logical reasons, taxi drivers often refuse blacks service, and club bouncers are quicker to throw out intoxicated males rather than intoxicated females.